NoahT/spotifind-flask-api/README.md

 ```
 eval $(minikube docker-env)
 ```
 3. **Configure Kubernetes image pull policy**.
 The default behavior of our Kubernetes deployments uses an [image pull policy](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy) of *Always* so that deployments triggered by the CD pipeline adopt the lastest Docker image uploaded to [Google Container Registry](https://cloud.google.com/container-registry).
 For local development, we don't want this behavior since in the previous step we decided to avoid publishing development images to a container registry.
-In the Kubernetes resource [file](./deployment.yml), the image pull policy for *spotifind-app* should be set as follows:
+In the Kubernetes resource [file](./deployment.yml), the image and image pull policy for *spotifind-app* should be set as follows:
 ```
+image: spotifind:latest
 imagePullPolicy: Never
 ```
 4. **Enable gcp-auth to mount GCP credentials for use on local machine.** [gcp-auth](https://minikube.sigs.k8s.io/docs/handbook/addons/gcp-auth/) is a minikube addon needed to mount GCP credentials onto all Kubernetes pods.
 Since we use service account keys for machine to machine authentication, this is a necessary step to avoid *4xx* (likely *401*) status codes in development.
 The following command is sufficient to install the gcp-auth addon: